AlgoMaster Logo

 Ashish Pratap Singh

-3. If processing fails, message returns to queue for retry
+3. If processing fails, the message is retried.

 Premium Content